 - Less spacious than some rivals

-The Volvo XC40 is a stylish small SUV that bolsters Volvo’s popular line-up of raised models, sitting below the Volvo XC60 and Volvo XC90.
-It’s not short of rivals, though, pitching into competition against the Jaguar E-Pace, Audi Q3, BMW X1, Mercedes GLA, DS 7 Crossback, MINI Countryman and Lexus UX in the fashionable premium small SUV arena.
+The Volvo XC40 is a small and stylish family car that’s the entrypoint to the brand’s SUV line-up, slotting into the range below the XC60 and the XC90.
+Thanks to characterful design, it stands out in a crowd, but it’s not short of appealing rivals, including the Jaguar E-Pace, Audi Q3, BMW X1, Mercedes GLA, DS 7 Crossback, MINI Countryman and Lexus UX.

 The powerful and efficient T4 and T5 Recharge plug-in hybrid models have now joined the range.
 They're a bit more expensive than other XC40 models but not compared to other PHEVs, and Volvo will pay for your first year’s charging too.
 There are also conventional engines to choose from.
-A fully electric model, called the Volvo XC40 Recharge P8, is also available with a range of upto 260 miles and a 0-62mph time of under five seconds, but it's expensive.
+A fully electric model, called the Volvo XC40 Recharge P8, is also available with a range of up to 259 miles and a 0-62mph time of 4.7 seconds, but it's expensive.

 The petrol engines are worthy of consideration, too, especially if you plan on shorter trips.
 The B4 and B5 models now come with a mild-hybrid assistance system consisting of a starter-generator and a 48-volt battery.
 This is designed to give the engine a boost under load, helping to improve efficiency and acceleration.